How Much Money Will I Get From My Settlement?

 In most traffic collision cases, if there is a serious dispute of liability, the case is most likely going to trial.
 Medical malpractice and products liability claims are a different beast.
 The same formula applies in malpractice, product defect, and premises liability cases with one addition: you have to multiply the likelihood of success on the question of whether the defendant is at fault for the accident by the formula's calculation.

 This is the real question, right?
 How much money will you actually put in your pocket?
 This is what personal injury cases are about.
 No doubt, there is more to life than money.
 But a civil tort case is almost always about money.
-This does not mean you would not rather have your pain go away or your loved one come back.
-But money is all the justice you can get.
+Does not mean you would not rather have your pain go away or your loved one come back?
+Of course not.
+But, unfortunately, money is all the justice you can get when making a claim.
+So it is exactly what these cases are about.

 Attorneys' fees are easy to figure out; they should be carefully spelled out in the retainer agreement.
 For our clients, the fees are the same in every single case we have: 33% of the recovery if the case settles before a lawsuit is filed and 40% of the recovery if the case settles after the claim is filed.